RossAW/Reproducible-Research/Course Project 1/PA1_template.md

 ## 2 Weekend 12201.52
 ```

-The subject is more active on the weekend then he is during the week.
+Overall the subject is more active on the weekend then he is during the week.